Ayurvedic Nutrition

 Dairy

 Dairy is generally the most Kapha-aggravating food group.
-Reduce it significantly.
+Cut it significantly.

 Favour: Goat milk (lighter than cow), buttermilk (diluted, with spices), small amounts of ghee